 - Verify Security and Scalability: Before committing, check for essential security certifications like SOC 2 and a transparent pricing model.
 The right app will not only protect your team's data but also offer the flexibility to grow with your company without surprise costs.

-Why Manage Desk Bookings in Slack?
+Why Bring Desk Booking into Slack?

 Let’s be honest: the biggest challenge of hybrid work is coordination.
 Endless email chains and spreadsheet sign-ups to figure out who is working from where are inefficient and, frankly, a little chaotic.
 Since your team already lives in Slack for daily communication, it’s the most natural place to manage office days.
 Keeping everything in one spot simplifies your tech stack and makes booking a desk feel like a simple part of the daily workflow, not another task to check off a list.